Adversarial Hubness in Multi-Modal Retrieval: Evaluation of Defenses

-We first describe a representative defense against natural hubs~\cite{bogolin2022cross} in~\Cref{sec:curr_defense}.
-We then evaluate the effectiveness of this defense against our universal hubs in~\Cref{sec:primitive_univ_hub}.
-Finally, we investigate how concept-based adversarial hubs circumvent these defenses in~\Cref{sec:concept_hub_primitive}.
+In~\Cref{sec:curr_defense}, we outline a representative defense against natural hubs~\cite{bogolin2022cross}, then evaluate its effectiveness against adversarial hubs in~\Cref{sec:primitive_univ_hub}.
+In~\Cref{sec:potential_defenses}, we discuss potential adaptations of defenses against adversarial examples to mitigate adversarial hubs.